 The COP26 Virtual Ocean Pavilion showcased why the ocean matters in climate negotiations and to all life on our planet.
 It aimed to increase knowledge, commitment and action for the ocean-climate nexus at the UN Climate Conference (COP26) in Glasgow.

 Roundtable on the UNFCCC Subsidiary Body for Scientific and Technological Advice (SBSTA) Ocean & Climate Change Dialogue Theme: Strengthening cooperation and collaboration among relevant UN bodies in tackling ocean and climate change

 The key question guiding this event was: How can UN agencies strengthen synergies, facilitate and better integrate climate actions into their strategies and policies?

 Starting with short presentations, the event explored concepts around common pool goods and services, systems approaches and the role of UN bodies.
 It was followed with two to three-minute intervention statements from each leading UN agency.

 Children and young people's human rights to a healthy ocean: their importance for climate change adaptation and mitigation

 Friday 12 November 2021, 13:00–14:30

-In particular, the event will provide an opportunity to feed into the development of a new UN General Comment on children’s human right to a healthy environment, with a focus on climate change, and the UN Joint Commitment to the Rights of the Child to a Healthy Environment.
-The event will also include a reflection on different knowledge systems, including indigenous and local knowledge, and questions related to the integration of these different knowledge systems in ocean and climate literacy and education programmes.
+In particular, the event provided an opportunity to feed into the development of a new UN General Comment on children’s human right to a healthy environment, with a focus on climate change, and the UN Joint Commitment to the Rights of the Child to a Healthy Environment.
+The event also included a reflection on different knowledge systems, including indigenous and local knowledge, and questions related to the integration of these different knowledge systems in ocean and climate literacy and education programmes.
 Chaired by Dr Bernadette Snow, Deputy Director of One Ocean Hub.